 Dogs lick their noses to transfer all sorts of scent particles to their scent detection glands to interpret better and understand their environment, and these particles stick better on wet surfaces.

 A dry nose is uncomfortable for your dog, and it interferes with their ability to be great sniffers.
 Sense of smell is one of the dogs’ strongest strengths.

 The moisture in your dogs’ noses helps them analyze and understand the world around them.
 Dogs cannot smell efficiently without a wet snout, which can cause them to become agitated.

 Dogs also lick their noses to cool down because their noses are densely filled with blood vessels and capillaries that causes the blood circulating in their nose to cool down when they lick their noses.

 What Causes Your Dog To Have A Dry Nose and How To Treat It?

-Excessive sun exposure, especially to dogs that do not have enough protective coating, can cause them to have sunburned skin on the nose which can peel and crack.
+Excessive sun exposure, especially to dogs that do not have enough protective coating, can cause sunburned skin on the nose, which can peel and crack.

 Allergies are a leading cause of dry noses in dogs.
 Plastic is also a common dog allergy that can cause your dog to have a dry nose.
 Remove any plastic feeding containers that your dog may be eating or drinking from and replace them with stainless steel and ceramic bowls.